 At any time before OMHA issues a decision or dismissal, the appellant and CMS, a CMS contractor, the Part D plan sponsor, or SSA may jointly request a remand of the appeal to the entity that conducted the reconsideration.
-The request must include the reasons why the appeal should be remanded and indicate whether remanding the case will likely resolve the matter in dispute.20 An adjudicator may grant the request and issue a remand if he or she determines that remanding the case will likely resolve the matter in dispute.21
+The request must include the reasons why the appeal should be remanded and indicate whether remanding the case will likely resolve the matter in dispute.21 An adjudicator may grant the request and issue a remand if he or she determines that remanding the case will likely resolve the matter in dispute.22 For assigned cases, send the remand request to the assigned OMHA adjudicator.
+For unassigned cases, send the remand request to: